 Yes, you can definitely blame the bulk of winter layers for your overstuffed suitcase.
 After all, warm clothing takes up a lot more room than summer T-shirts and shorts.
-To complicate things further, you’ve got to pack for overheated restaurants and frigid outdoor conditions.
-But we’re here to help—here are nine winter-packing mistakes we learned the hard way, and the tips you need to pack like a sub-zero pro.
+But we’re here to help—here are nine winter packing mistakes we learned the hard way, and the tips you need to pack like a sub-zero pro.

 Packing the Wrong Materials

-We love cotton for travel most times of the year because it’s lightweight and breathable, but it’s a terrible choice for the winter.
-Instead of wicking away moisture and sweat, it absorbs it, which will make you cold and keep you freezing.
+I love cotton for travel most times of the year because it’s lightweight and breathable, but it’s a terrible choice for the winter.
+Instead of wicking away moisture and sweat, it absorbs it, which will make you cold.
 Opt for warmer materials like fleece, Thinsulate, or wool.
-Merino wool is one of the best choices for travel, as it’s naturally odor-resistant and breathable, plus is less itchy than regular wool.
+Merino wool is one of the best choices for travel, as it’s naturally odor-resistant and breathable, plus it’s less itchy than regular wool.
 The Icebreaker Merino Quantum Long Sleeve Zip Hoodie is an example of a good layering piece made out of merino wool, and it has secure pockets to stash your cash or keys.

 Forgoing a Hat

 Yes, we’ve all experienced the dreaded hat hair, but if you leave your hat behind, you’re not only exposing your ears to frostbite, you’re also losing significant body heat through your uncovered head.
-Skull Cap’s thermal beanie is made from a moisture-wicking thermal wool that will prevent sweaty hair and keep you toasty.
+A thermal beanie that’s made from moisture-wicking thermal wool will prevent sweaty hair and keep you toasty.
 Throw in a pocket-sized folding hairbrush with a mirror if you’re concerned about hat head ruining your look.

 Packing the Wrong Type of Gloves

 Gloves aren’t going to keep your hands warm if you keep taking them off to use your phone.
-Get a pair that’s touchscreen compatible, like Saloman Gloves.
-We like these because they have a built-in finger cover that turns these gloves into mittens for extra warmth, but gives you the mobility of gloves when you need to snap a photo or send a text.
+Get a pair that’s touchscreen compatible, like Cevapro Winter Gloves.
+I like these because they’re extra warm but still have good mobility for when you need to snap a photo or send a text.

 Leaving Behind Sunglasses